bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-09-benediction.md

 Terence is thrilled by the young actors who appear in _Benediction_: ‘The wealth of talent among them, male and female, was quite breath-taking.
 And that’s thrilling.’
 Among the younger actors, Michael Elliott also singles out Jack Lowden’s unswerving loyalty: ‘Jack came on board at an early stage.
 He was really hugely supportive and stuck with the project for one and a half years while we were trying to get our finance sorted.’

 The gratitude goes two ways: Calam Lynch remains delighted he got the chance to play the outrageous Stephen Tennant in _Benediction_: ‘It was such a privilege and for most of us the first job after lockdown, so the sense of joy was palpable.
-And to be able to say I’ve worked on a film with Terence Davies!’
+And to be able to say I’ve worked on a film with Terence Davies!’<br>

-**Production notes**
+**Production notes**<br>

-**BENEDICTION**
+**BENEDICTION**<br>
 _Directed by_: Terence Davies
 _©_: UME14 Limited, BBC, The British Film Institute
 _Production Company_: EMU Films